Cross Connection Control

 COVID-19 Response: Cross Connection Reports

-Cross Connection customers will once again receive testing reminder and deficiency notices.
-Please continue to submit test reports electronically; hard copies of test reports will no longer be accepted.
+Cross Connection customers are once again receiving testing reminder and deficiency notices.
+Please continue to submit test reports electronically; hard copies of test reports are no longer accepted.

 A cross connection is a connection between the City's drinking water supply and a potentially polluted or contaminated source.
 Examples include hose attached to a pesticide spray bottle,and leaving the end of a hose in a paddling pool while filling it.
 In these scenarios, a drop in water pressure could cause the hose to act as a siphon and suck contaminants into your water supply.
 This makes the water unsafe to drink and dangerous for you, your family and your neighbours.
 Learn more about Cross Connection Protection and Devices.